b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 replace(sco(s1), Regex("iceMod2CoefTab.*") => "")
 ```

-We can see that for every extra dollar of `Income` our customer consumes 0.003
+We can see that for every extra dollar of `Income` our customers
-pint (~1.47 mL) of ice cream more.
-Roughly the same change is produced by each
+consume 0.003 pint (~1.47 mL) of ice cream more.
+Roughly the same
-additional grade (in Fahrenheit) of temperature.
-So, a simultaneous increase in
+change is produced by each additional grade (in Fahrenheit) of
+temperature.
+So, a simultaneous increase in `Income` by 1 USD and
-`Income` by 1 USD and `Temp` by 1 unit translates into roughly 0.003 + 0.003 =
+`Temp` by 1 unit translates into roughly 0.003 + 0.003 = 0.006 pint
-0.006 (~2.94 mL) greater consumption of ice cream per person.
-Now, (remember you
+(~2.94 mL) greater consumption of ice cream per person.
+Now, (remember
-were to imagine you are an ice cream truck owner) you could use the model to
+you were to imagine you are an ice cream truck owner) you could use
-make predictions (with `Glm.predict` as we did in @sec:assoc_pred_simple_lin_reg) to
+the model to make predictions (with `Glm.predict` as we did in
-your benefit (e.g. by preparing enough product for your customers on a hot day).
+@sec:assoc_pred_simple_lin_reg) to your benefit (e.g. by preparing
+enough product for your customers on a hot day).

 So the time passes by and one sunny day when you open a bottle of beer a drunk
 genie pops out of it.
 To compensate you for the lost beer he offers to fulfill
-one wish.
-He won't shower you with cash right away since you will not be able to
+one wish (shouldn't there be three?).
+He won't shower you with cash
+right away since you will not be able to explain it to the tax
-explain it to the tax office.
-Instead, he will give you the ability to control
+office.
+Instead, he will give you the ability to control either
-either `Income` or `Temp` variable at will.
-That way you will get your money and
+`Income` or `Temp` variable at will.
+That way you will get your money
-none is the wiser.
-Which one do you choose, answer quickly, before the genie
+and none is the wiser.
+Which one do you choose, answer quickly, before
-changes his mind.
+the genie changes his mind.

 Hmm, now that's a dilemma, but judging by the coefficients above it seems it
 doesn't make much of a difference (both `Coef.`s are roughly equal to 0.0035).